the primary brain

 Apple Snack Apple Snack The most exciting part of our day was eating our fun apple snacks!
 We enjoyed apple “donuts” and apple sandwiches, apple slices, apples dipped in caramel, and homemade applesauce.
 All of our snacks were delicious!

-I hope you are feeling inspired to begin toddler school with your little ones!
+I hope you are feeling inspired to start working with your little ones!
 All printables and full lesson plans are available in my Apple Unit on Etsy or in my Teachers Pay Teachers Shop!

-If you are looking for even more Toddler School fun for you and your little ones, then check out my Complete Toddler School Curriculum Bundle for all the plans and printables you need for an entire year of learning!
+If you are looking for even more toddler learning fun for you and your little ones, then check out my Complete Toddler School Curriculum Bundle for all the plans and printables you need for an entire year of learning!

 CompleteToddlerSchoolCurriculumBundle